Open in Colab

 region = point.buffer(distance=100000)

-Get Sentinel-2 satellite images that match our AOI and date range, with less than 10% cloud cover
+Get Sentinel-2 satellite images that match our location and date range, with less than 10% cloud cover.

 collection = ee.ImageCollection('COPERNICUS/S2_SR_HARMONIZED') \